Put-in-Bay Ice Fishing Anyone?

 No Ice Is 100% Safe!

 Those of you who are boaters will be familiar with the concept of a “Float Plan.”
 Below is what’s called an “Ice Plan.”
 Mostly they are the same thing.
 It contains vital information about you and your party should you not return as scheduled from your trip on the ice.
 The “Ice Plan” is left with a responsible party before your departure.
 Please clip it and save it for use when out.
-If you are unsure about the safety of the ice contact the Put-in-Bay Visitors & Convention Bureau for recommendations on an ice guide.
+If you are unsure about the safety of the ice contact the Put-in-Bay Visitors & Convention Bureau for recommendations on an ice guide or Put-in-Bay Hotels to stay at.